InformaticsMatters/docker-fragnet-test/README.md

     fragnet-test-2 | (cypher-runner.sh) [...]
 Finished.

-You can now also push the 2nd graph to docker hub, but remember that this image may be substantial (about 3.3GiB): -
+You can now also push the 2nd graph to docker hub.
+Remember that this image may be a substantial size, depending on the graph you've built.

     $ IMAGE_TAG=3.5.25-xchem-combi-sample-2021-02 \
         docker-compose -f docker-compose-two.yml push